 Don’t add too much liquid

 If you are wanting to add additional flavour to your buttercream, it is a good idea to opt for non-liquid flavourings, like extracts and jams, to ensure you don’t create a wet and sloppy mess.
-This also applies to colourings, with gel food colouring being a more suitable option than liquid varieties.

 How to prevent buttercream from melting on hot days